grahamking/lintswitch/README.md

 - install nodejs: `https://github.com/joyent/node/wiki/Installation`
 - install jshint: `npm install jshint -g`

-**lintswitch** will search your system path to find those dependencies.
+**lintswitch** will search your system path and virtualenv bin to find those dependencies.

-If the file being checked is in a virtualenv, and you are using virtualenvwrapper (i.e. WORKON_HOME is set), lintswitch will also look in the virtualenv's bin directory.
+All depencies are optional - if a linter is absent it will simply be ignored.

 # Output

 Browse to _localhost:8008_ to view the output.
-Select the file you're working on.
-Leave that window open whilst you work - it will auto-update to always display the file you just saved (server-sent events!).
+Leave that window open whilst you work - it will auto-update to always display results for the file you just saved (server-sent events!).

+If you have Chrome, and click 'Enable Notifications' in the top right of the window, errors will be displaying using desktop notifications.

 # Daemonize